-The Coos Bay Rail Line is a shortline class III railroad owned by the Oregon International Port of Coos Bay and operated through a management agreement with Coos Bay Rail Link, a division of ARG Trans, Inc. The 134-mile-long line provides connections to the North American rail network for manufacturing operations in Coos, Douglas, and Lane Counties, and for marine terminals in the Coos Bay harbor.
+The Coos Bay Rail Line is a shortline class III railroad owned by the Port of Coos Bay.
+The 134-mile-long line provides connections to the North American rail network for manufacturing operations in Coos, Douglas, and Lane Counties, and for marine terminals in the Coos Bay harbor.
 The line began operations in 1916, passing through several owners until it was shut down in 2007 due to safety issues related to deferred maintenance.
 The line was acquired in a feeder line proceeding before Surface Transportation board in 2009, and was returned to service in October of 2011.
-Since restoration of service the line has seen an increase in revenue car loads from 2,480 in 2012 to a peak of 7,509 cars in 2014.
-Revenue loads for 2015 reached 7,341 cars, and the traffic on the line is expected to maintain at around 7,500 cars annually until additional industries are brought into service along the rail corridor.
+The traffic on the line is expected to maintain at around 7,500 cars annually until additional industries are brought into service along the rail corridor.

 The proposed project is the final rehabilitation of the tunnels to a good operating condition, and will complete ongoing work initiated in 2010.
 The project combines tunnel drainage system improvements to the ditches and culverts outside tunnel portals; track and ditch work necessary to remove fouled ballast and improve drainage inside the tunnels; structural repairs and improvements to ensure structural integrity of the tunnels themselves; and some clearance improvements in tunnels with restrictions not directly associated with the tunnel portals.
 Project life for these improvements is expected to be 20 years of continuous operations, and the improvements will enhance safety and efficiency of train operations.